openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Debian may need some extra steps, that are indicated below:

 During Debian installation, please answer the following question:
- - "Force GRUB installation to the EFI removable media path?"
+ - "Force grub installation to the EFI removable media path?"
 Yes
  - "Update NVRAM variables to automatically boot into Debian?"
 No

 If the grub installation fails, these are the steps to follow on the subsequent